adobe/spectrum-web-components/packages/calendar/README.md

 The `min` and `max` properties can be used to limit the selected value to a specific range.
 Ranges can be open, by providing only one of the mentioned properties, or closed, when both `min` and `max` are provided.
 These properties are also of `DateValue` type, but will always be of `CalendarDate` type when read, similar to `value`.

 If the provided closed interval is not a valid one (e.g `min > max`), the assignment of those properties gets ignored.
-The same way, if a pre-selected value doesn't comply with the interval, it gets ignore and the element will behave as it wouldn't have a `value` provided.
+The same way, if a pre-selected value doesn't comply with the interval, it gets ignored and the element will behave as it wouldn't have a `value` provided.

 ```html-live
     <div id="calendar-with-min-max"></div>